About

 Dog Access and Rules

-Dogs are welcome on Pedn Vounder Beach throughout the year, making it a great destination regardless of the season.
+Dogs are welcome on Pedn Vounder Beach year-round, making it a great destination regardless of the season.

 This path to the beach can be tricky and is not suitable for everyone.
 Make sure you and your dog are capable of handling the terrain.